CBB752Spring2017/final-project-3-1-team2-team-3-1-2/index.md

 Inputs:
 =======
 - A file that with the edges in the PPI network: with IDs of connected proteins in the first two columns (submitted sample_processed.csv is a selected sample from DIP network with 1000 edges and 1199 nodes/proteins)
-- A file with list of protein IDs that include SNPs (submitted Carl_Coding_SNP_Map.csv is a sample file)
+- A file with list of protein IDs that include SNPs (submitted Carl_Coding_SNP_Map.csv is a sample file).
+For Carl's SNP proteins, they were identified as per per ENSEMBLE IDs in coding SNPs file and mapped to their UniProt IDs.
 - Default is unweighted PPI networks.
 Accordingly, third column is optional: if not empty, it should include the weight of the edge so that the script accommodates weighted graphs.

 Output: